jf-marino/munka-coupons/README.md

 ## Assumptions

-This design assumes that admin users will be authenticated using JWT tokens.
+This design assumes that admin users (businesses using the service) will be authenticated using JWT tokens in the API Gateway layer.
+There is no auth code in the pseudo code for this reason, as it is assumed to happen prior to the service being called.
-However, it is not defined anywhere where these tokens are generated or validated.
-Some operations will require authentication and authorization (for example, creating a book) and others will be public (for example, redeeming a code).
-In the cases where an operation requires auth an `Authorization` header will be defined in the request of that operation.

 ## Database